 Following the closure of the Kidlington Children’s Centre at the end of March 2017, the Kidlington Community Hub was born, primarily at St John’s but also at St Mary’s Kidlington.

 Following the success of Little Acorns (begun in the September of 2016) we developed the following groups, which ran up to the Covid-19 lockdown in March 2020 (all in St John’s except Bouncing Babies).
-We look forward to restarting these activities, in some form or other, as soon as it is safe and practical to do so.

 - Bouncing Babies – for 0-1 year olds on Wednesday mornings in St Mary’s Refectory

 - Little Bunnies – for 0-5 year olds on Monday afternoons

 - Little Stars – a small group for families with children with additional needs (previously known as Special Stars at the Children’s Centre) on Tuesday afternoons